 The truth is that a lot of websites try to capture leads.
 Many have a lead magnet in place and most offer “free reports” or whitepapers.
-“Me too” is a terrible strategy and you don’t want to sound like everyone else (“Get 7 tips to…”).
+Mirroring what everyone else is doing is a terrible strategy—and you don’t want to sound like everyone else (“Get 10 tips to…”).

 Be a rebel and a contrarian.
 See what your competitors are doing and do something different.